 Answer: The term "chain of trust agreement" identified in the original Security Regulation no longer exists.
 In order to be consistent with the Privacy Regulation, the final Security Regulation changed the term to "business associate agreement."
 In compliance with the Privacy Regulation, business associate agreements are obtained with subcontractors and business partners.
 The agreement contains all the necessary provisions to meet the Privacy Regulation security requirements and has been further revised to meet the Security Regulation provisions.

-Answer: Security Awareness Training was provided to all CareFirst associates as of April 2005.
-As a condition of employment, all new associates are now required to complete security awareness training as part of new associate orientation.
-In addition, periodic security reminders are sent to all associates throughout the year.
+Answer: As a condition of employment, all new associates and contractors are required to complete security awareness training as part of new associate orientation.
+Security Awareness training is mandatory each year thereafter.
+In addition, periodic security reminders are sent to all workforce members throughout the year.

 Answer: Processes and procedures have been developed for all CareFirst facilities to assist with the protection of unauthorized access and to protect the facility from natural and environmental disasters.
 The procedures vary, based on the facilities location, type of equipment and stored data.